FamilySearch/gedcomx/specifications/date-format-specification.md

 ## Summary

-The GEDCOM X Date Format specifies a mechanism for representing dates, especially as they pertain to the need to represent genealogical dates.
+The GEDCOM X Date Format spec specifies a mechanism for representing dates, especially as they pertain to the need to represent genealogical dates.
 The spec includes definitions, date ranges, date formats and URI representation examples.

 <a name="intro"/>